Nawab of Dhaka: History

 Nawab Abdul Ghani handed over the responsibility of the Dhaka Nawab Estate to his eldest son, Khwaja Ahsanullah on 11 September 1868, but continued to supervise the estate until his death on 24 August 1896.
 Khwaja Ahsanullah was born in Dhaka in the year 1846.
 He was an Urdu-Persian poet and his pen name was "Shaheen".
-He was known to compose verses spontaneously, and at the spur of the moment, at the request of his acquaintances.
-His works disclose a manifestly joyous and optimistic outlook on life.
-His selected poems, Kulliyat-e-Shaheen is preserved in the Dhaka University.
+His selected poems, Kulliyat-e-Shaheen is preserved at Dhaka University.
 His book, Tarikh-e-Khandan-e-Kashmiriyah is a vital addition to Urdu-Persian literature and history.
 Both father and son had the title of Nawab conferred upon them in 1875, and in 1877, this title was made hereditary for the eldest member of the line.

 "Nawab Ahsanullah established the Ahsanullah School of Engineering, and being thoughtful of the health of the residents of Dhaka he, along with his father, contributed towards the establishment of a water tank from which filtered water would be supplied to the citizens of Dhaka as far back as 1874.

 Nawab Salimullah, the second son of Ahsanullah took up the management of the zamindari in 1902.
 But soon family feuds started and Salimullah lost the grip on the estate.
 The estate management deteriorated to the extent of rising revenue arrears and estate debts.
 For political considerations, the government backed up Nawab Salimullah financially, which included a confidential official loan to Salimullah (1912) to clear up his personal debts.
 Nawab Salimullah of Dhaka and the Muslim aristocrats who formed the bulwark of the Muslim League in 1906 inspired Muslim peasants against the Swadeshi movement (1905–1911) in support of Partition of Bengal.
 Together with Nawab Ali Chowdhury, he was instrumental in initiating A. K. Fazlul Huq into politics, who isolated Muslim League from peasants and defeated Sir Khwaja Nazimuddin at the Patuakhali Constituency in the election of 1937.
 Dhaka Nawab Family, together with the Ispahanis of Kolkata still kept a firm grip on a majority of Muslim students while the Bengal chapter of the All India Muslim Students Association was renamed as All Bengal Muslim Students League in 1938.